rambutan32/librambutan/docs/source/gpio.rst

 Pin Maps
 --------

-Part of :ref:`Maple IDE's <ide>` job is to convert normal pin numbers into the corresponding GPIO port and bit when you call functions like :ref:`lang-pinmode`.
+Part of the library's job is to convert normal pin numbers into the corresponding GPIO port and bit when you call functions like :ref:`lang-pinmode`.
 It does this using a *pin map*, which lists the GPIO port and bit for each pin number.
 The GPIO documentation for